stain/w3id.org/README.md

 by following these steps:

 1. Fork this source code repository.
 2. Add a new re-direct entry.
-Look in the '/security/.htaccess' file for a simple example.
+Look in the [/security/.htaccess] file for a simple example.
+3. (Optional) Add a `README.md` detailing contact persons and (a subset of) your permanent identifiers.
+See [rdw/README.md] for an example.
-3. Commit your changes and submit a pull request.
+4. Commit your changes and submit a pull request.
-4. w3id.org administrators will review your pull request and merge it if everything looks correct.
+5. w3id.org administrators will review your pull request and merge it if everything looks correct.
 Once the pull request is merged, the changes go live immediately.